Morning Magic: Your daily headlines

 Magic Headlines

-In our game recap, we write how the Magic had too many obstacles too overcome (and their inability to defend or box out sure didn't help) in their 125-107 loss to Denver.
+Our Cory Hutson was in Phoenix to cover Friday's game and writes that a strong second half propelled the Magic over the Suns for a 128-112 victory.

-The Magic lacked focus and passion on the defensive end and got clobbered by the Nuggets, writes Josh Robbins of the Orlando Sentinel.
+The Magic solidified their defense in the second half to earn the win, writes Josh Robbins of the Orlando Sentinel.

-Aaron Gordon, who entered Saturday's game leading the league in three-point shooting, is shedding the "just a dunker" label, Robbins writes.

-Still hampered by a bothersome hamstring, Elfrid Payton sat out against the Nuggets, Robbins writes.
+With Elfrid Payton's hamstring still bothersome, Frank Vogel intended to have the point guard on a minutes restriction against the Suns, Robbins writes.

 As always, if you come across any other Magic stories worth a read, feel free to share them below.